moebrowne/bash-argument-parser/README.md

 ## Debug Mode

-There is a debug mode that can be enabled by setting the `ARG_DEBUG` variable at the top of the script to `true`.
+There is a debug mode that can be enabled by setting the `ARG_DEBUG` variable to `true` right before calling `argParse`.
 This will cause the script to dump out information about which flags it finds and of what kind etc